0branch/boron/doc/UserManual.md

 File examples:

     %/tmp/dump.out
-    %"../input files/test42"
+    %"../Input Files/test42"
     %C:\windows\system32.exe

 Vector!
 -------

-Vectors hold a series of numbers using less memory than a block!.
+Vectors hold a series of numbers using less memory than a [block!](#block).
 All numbers in a vector are integers or floating point values of the same size.

 A 32-bit vector! is specified with numbers following a hash and opening square